Switzerland - Special Issue

 Distances and degree of difficulty are to be carefully studied before making a decision.
 If you are unsure which areas to select for hiking, our suggestion is to

 concentrate on the Valais and Graubunden cantons of southern Switzerland.
 They are furthest away from the largest cities and, in our opinion, offer some

 of the most spectacular scenery throughout.

 When you notice the specially-designed train rail cars that transport only bicycles, you know this country caters very well to this popular outdoor activity.

 There are nine clearly marked cycling routes with 3,300 km crossing the country, and more than 5,000 other regional routes that cater to bicycling

 enthusiasts of all ages.
 Explicit route guides are available, most in German or French.
 A bicycle train timetable contains detailed information on the 56 recommended train, postbus and boat

-accident or sickness.
+insurance against personal accident or sickness.
 Tap water is perfectly safe to drink throughout the country.
-We continually re-filled out water bottles, therefore saving on the
+We continually re-filled out water bottles, therefore saving on the expense of

 country is the Swiss Franc, but many establishments also accept the Euro.
 Major credit cards are widely accepted (MasterCard is also called Eurocard), and you'll probably need one!